 - Angiotensin-converting enzyme (ACE) inhibitors or angiotensin II receptor blockers (ARBs).
 These make it easier for blood to flow.

 - Diuretics.
 These help remove excess fluid from the body.

 - Beta-blockers.
 These slow the heart rate and can help the heart fill with blood more completely.

-Live a healthy lifestyle.
-It can help slow down heart failure.
+- Live a healthy lifestyle.
+This can help slow down heart failure.
 Limit salt, and don't smoke.
 Ask your doctor about how you can exercise safely.
-People with heart failure due to restrictive cardiomyopathy need to avoid doing too much, since their hearts can't increase blood flow during exercise.
+People who have heart failure from restrictive cardiomyopathy need to avoid doing too much, because their hearts can't increase blood flow during exercise.